Guar gum

 Guar gum, also called guaran, is a galactomannan polysaccharide extracted from guar beans that has thickening and stabilizing properties useful in food, feed, and industrial applications.
 The guar seeds are mechanically dehusked, hydrated, milled and screened according to application.
 It is typically produced as a free-flowing, off-white powder.

 Production and trade

 The guar bean is principally grown in India, Pakistan, the United States, Australia and Africa.
-India is the largest producer, accounting for nearly 80% of the world production.
+India is the largest producer, accounting for nearly 80% of world production.
 In India, Rajasthan, Gujarat, and Haryana are the main producing regions.
 The US has produced 4,600 to 14,000 tonnes of guar over the last 5 years.
 Texas acreage since 1999 has fluctuated from about 7,000 to 50,000 acres.
 The world production for guar gum and its derivatives is about 1.0 million tonnes.
 Non-food guar gum accounts for about 40% of the total demand.

 Properties

 Chemical composition

 Chemically, guar gum is an exo-polysaccharide composed of the sugars galactose and mannose.
 The backbone is a linear chain of β 1,4-linked mannose residues to which galactose residues are 1,6-linked at every second mannose, forming short side-branches.
 Guar gum has the ability to withstand temperatures of 80 °C (176 °F) for five minutes.